guillemsenabre/Reality-Gap-reduction-TFG/README.md

-Both in simulation and in real-life applications, two robotic arms composed by 5 joints and a gripper as end-effector will be used.
+Both in simulation and in real-life applications, two robotic arms composed by 4 joint.
 The environment has both robots on a desktop table facing each other.
 In between them there is an object to be lifted, carried and placed in a specific area.
 The following screenshot shows the environment in a visual way:

 <img width="706" alt="image" src="https://github.com/BakiRhina/Reality-Gap-reduction-TFG/assets/108484177/db0fb80f-8833-45d1-93c4-047db9460709">

-# Enhancing MARL for Reality Gap Reduction

-## Introduction

-Reinforcement Learning (RL) is a computational approach that enables agents to learn optimal behaviors through interaction with an environment.
-Multi-Agent Reinforcement Learning (MARL) extends this concept to multiple interacting agents, allowing them to learn and adapt collectively.
-However, one significant challenge in deploying RL agents in the real world is the "reality gap."
-The reality gap refers to the mismatch between the training environment (simulation) and the real-world conditions, which can hinder the performance of learned policies when applied to the actual scenario.
-This project aims to address the reality gap in MARL for more effective real-world deployment.

-## Replicating the Project

-To replicate this project, follow the steps outlined below:

-### Simulation
+### Step by step tutorial to launch the simulation

 1. **Software Requirements:**
    - Install ROS 2 Humble and Gazebo Fortress (Ignition gazebo).